distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Suppose traders coordinate on an expected spread of `$10,000`.
 The settlement rule then gives the two claims a `$10,000` terminal spread, which validates prices with a `$10,000` spread, so the oracle reports `I = $10,000`.

 The same loop works for `$5,000`, `$20,000`, or any other feasible constant spread.
 Each expected value can make itself correct because the settlement rule turns that expectation into the claims’ terminal payoff difference.
-Nothing outside the two markets selects one of those values as the event’s impact.
+Nothing outside the two markets selects one of those values as the scenario spread.

 The design therefore has many self-consistent fixed points rather than one market-discovered value.
 Making both legs settle in both worlds solves the outcome-dependent payoff problem only after `I` is known; it does not provide a non-circular way to determine `I`.

 ## A separate impact-spread future

 The circularity disappears if the conditional markets retain settlement rules that do not depend on `I`, while a separate derivative derives the spread from these independently formed market prices.
-Keep the ordinary YES and NO conditional markets, but use only one of their prices in each oracle observation.
+Keep the ordinary YES and NO conditional markets and use every branch whose post-normalisation error meets the oracle threshold.

-The oracle uses the spot asset price, the event probability, and one conditional asset price.
-The relationship between them is:
+The oracle uses the spot asset price, the event probability, and the usable conditional asset prices.
+Under the compatible-pricing assumption above, the relationship between them is:

 `spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`.